 After having completed all 10 pairwise comparisons, for each candidate add up their points across the row to get their total scores:

 Use the candidates’ total scores to rank them.
-We can see that Susanna, with 3.5 points, is in 1st place, followed by Neha (2nd), Mohammad (3rd), and Peter and Bao are tied for 4th equal.
+We can see that Susan, with 3.5 points, is in 1st place, followed by Neha (2nd), Sajid (3rd), and Peter and Bao are tied for 4th equal.

 Practical drawbacks of pairwise comparing alternatives holistically